-- Recruitment and Retention getting and keeping the right people is key to achieving high performance standards. - Learning and Development recruiting employees is an expensive business; growing and developing your own is often more effective and cheaper. - Performance Standards and Objectives unless individuals and teams understand what is expected of them, it is difficult to then expect them to perform well; the key is to be clear and consistent. - Confronting Problems unless employees know they are underperforming, how can they improve?
+- Recruitment and Retention getting and keeping the right people is key to achieving high performance standards. - Learning and Development recruiting employees is an expensive business; growing and developing your own is often more effective, not to mention cheaper. - Performance Standards and Objectives unless individuals and teams understand what is expected of them, it is difficult to then expect them to perform well; be clear and be consistent. - Confronting Problems unless employees know they are underperforming, how can they improve?